razeedazee/remnant2-instances/README.md

 Each instance will have 5 identical copies of the instance for each potential character.

+⚠️ Exit the game first.
+This must be done when the game is closed.

 **1:** Backup up your saves.
 They are located here for Steam.

 ```
 C:\Users\%USERNAME%\Saved Games\Remnant2\Steam\<STEAMID>
 ```

-**2:** Delete the save file associated with your character.
+**2:** Delete the `save_NUMBER.sav` file associated with your character.
+NOT your `profile.sav`

-**3:** Hot swap in the instance you want with the corresponding save file
+**3:** Swap in the instance you want with the corresponding save file

 **4:** Load the game and play the instance.

 **5:** When done exit the game

-**6:** Restore you old save file, NOT your profile.sav.
+**6:** Restore you old `save_NUMBER.sav` file, NOT your profile.sav.

-You will now have an updated profile and in you old world.
+You will now have an updated profile and be in your original world.